 When and where is the 3MT?

-The event takes place in two rounds.
-In the preliminary rounds, students present their 3MT to a panel of local judges from UVA.
+The virtual 3MT will take place in two rounds.
+In the preliminary rounds, panels of judges view the video submissions and provide feedback which is shared with the students.
 Each presentation is scored on the 3MT criteria.
 The top scored presentations from the preliminary round advance to the Final round.
-Finalists present their 3MT before a panel of judges from the Charlottesville community.
+Finalists can revise their video presentation prior to submission to for review by the final judges.

 How do I enter?

 Registration for the 2020 competition is closed.